Reed began with some rather strange cameos in the late 50s and early 60s, as these three shots show:

 It then transpires that Tony has returned - or has he?
 We, the audience, soon learn that Tony is an imposter, turning up to try and collect the family inheritance that would fall to him as the eldest son, but he falls in love with Eleanor, which looks a bit odd as they're meant to be brother and sister.
 However, having set up an intriguing scenario, the Hammer mind set takes over, and as can be judged from the picture here, it all starts getting a bit deranged and, not to put too fine a point on it, silly - but it does allow Reed to ham it up to his heart's content.

 Two of Reed's best roles at this time were in The System (his first collaboration with Michael Winner) and The Party's Over, but I have written extensively about these two in the 'Unsung films' page so won't comment further here.
-There was a change of scene which found Reed playing a French-Canadian trapper opposite Rita Tushingham in The Trap (1966, see right), but again this has been written about on this site on the Rita Tushingham page.
+There was a change of scene which found Reed playing a French-Canadian trapper opposite Rita Tushingham in The Trap (1966, see right), but I have written a whole page on this film in the 'Unsung films' section so I won't comment further here.
 One film during this period that is worth mentioning though is The Shuttered Room.

 Reed returned to a support role for this rural horror film, very much in the 'remote locals don't like newcomers' vein so familiar now from films such as The Wicker Man and Straw Dogs.
 The film starts, pre-credits, with a young girl being scared by someone or something in her cot, and whoever/whatever it is is dragged by her father and locked in a room.
 Cut to the credits, and the young girl is now Carol Lynley (last seen by me in Bunny Lake is Missing), returning to her old house with her new husband Mike (Gig Young), but they are almost immediately terrorised by a gang of local thugs, led by Ethan (Reed).